matthew-r-clark/dijkstra_implementation/README.md

 # Help Matt Get Home - Shortest Path Demo
 This simulation implements Dijkstra's algorithm to find the shortest path from "Matt" to his house through a maze of randomly generated trees.
 Inspired by [a coding challenge](https://edabit.com/challenge/qTmbTWqHNTtDMKD4G) from Edabit.com.
+My [original solution](https://github.com/matthew-r-clark/python-projects/blob/master/shortest_path_dijkstra.py) was written in Python when I was first learning to code.

 Before clicking the button to have Matt find his way home, you can toggle the trees on and off to create a custom maze.